Rush (Thorpe Park)

 Rush is a Screamin' Swing ride at Thorpe Park in Chertsey, Surrey which opened at the park alongside another S&S – Sansei Technologies thrill ride, Slammer, in 2005.
-At the time of its opening, it was the tallest ride of its type in the world.
-Many consider it to be one of the best flat rides in the UK.
+At the time of its opening, it was the tallest ride of its type in the world It is the only Screamin' Swing in the UK, and only one of three in Europe.

 Construction

 Construction for Rush started late 2004, after Eclipse, a Ferris wheel, was removed.
 It was originally meant to have four air tanks, instead of two.
 It took around 4 months to construct and test.
 The ride was installed by Ride Entertainment Group.